31 Notable alumni of

 -

-Clarence "C. J." Board is an American football wide receiver who is a free agent.
-He played college football at Chattanooga.
+Clarence "C. J." Board is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Chattanooga Mocs.

 -